I’m afraid it’s not sexy, but it’s happening.

 - Are your appliances particularly old and likely to fail?

-- Are your appliances under warranty, and if so, what’s covered?
+- Are your appliances under warranty, and if so, What’s covered?

-- How many appliances do you provide and what’s the value of them?
+- How many appliances do you provide and What’s the value of them?

 - How much of a pain would it be if you had to routinely manage appliance maintenance Vs having someone else manage it (perhaps this is more critical for long-distance landlords)?

-Personally, when it comes to these niche insurance products, I generally ask myself the following: is the cost worth of the policy worth the hassle it will alleviate?
+- Is the cost worth of the policy worth the hassle it will alleviate?

 What products do White Goods & Appliance Insurance cover?